pierrebeaucamp/athena/pages/getting-started-in-purescript-part-1.md

 ```
 This will execute `action1`, then `action2` and finally `action3`.
 Personally, it was pretty interesting to read about the reasoning behind `do`, but, for now, it's ok just to remember that we need to write `do` if our function has more than one instruction.

-Now that we are up and running, head over to [part 2](/post/Getting%20started%20in%20PureScript%20%28Part%202%29/) to start coding!
+Now that we are up and running, head over to [part 2](/posts/getting-started-in-purescript-part-2/) to start coding!

+[^description-1]: {-}
+The `-O` flag strips all the unused code away, so the resulting Javascript code is as small as possible. <br> The `--to` flag defines the output file.